Amazon shares give up 2011 gains on profit concern

 "On the negative side, Best Buy results make it clear there's a lot of discounting this holiday," the analyst added.

-In the past seven weeks, Amazon's consumer electronics prices averaged 9 percent to 10 percent lower than the average on leading e-commerce websites, including those run by Best Buy, Costco, Target, and Wal-Mart, according to Goldman Sachs data.
+In the past seven weeks, Amazon's consumer electronics prices averaged 9 percent to 10 percent lower than the average on leading e-commerce websites, including those run by Best Buy, Costco (COST.O), Target (TGT.N), and Wal-Mart (WMT.N), according to Goldman Sachs data.

 GOLDMAN WARNING